 Amanda Pinatih (1987) is Design Curator at the Stedelijk Museum Amsterdam.
 Here she provides the vast design collection with new perspectives.
 Her experimental working method is characterized by developing other forms of knowledge transfer and explores how historical collections can work participatively and associatively on younger generations.
 Through exhibitions and projects, she responds to today’s social, political, decolonial, environmental and economic issues.

-Simultaneously as a PhD candidate at the VU Amsterdam, Pinatih is researching what Indonesian objects, that came to the Netherlands during colonial times, afford in contestations of belonging for young people who self-identify as Indonesian-Dutch.
+Simultaneously as a PhD candidate at the VU Amsterdam, Pinatih is researching what Indonesian objects, that came to the Netherlands during colonial times, afford in contestations of belonging for young people who self-identify as Dutch-Indonesian.

 She is also co-founder of the Design Museum Dharavi in Mumbai (IN), the first museum of its kind, that was based in the homegrown neighbourhood of Dharavi.
 It showcased local talent through a nomadic exhibition space and employed design as a tool to promote social change and innovation on a global scale.
 In addition, the museum was constantly challenging the boundaries of what a museum can be.